 Base editors are composed of a targeting enzyme, typically a programmable nuclease that has been engineered to localize to a specific site in the genome but not cause a dsDNA break, and a deaminase, which is responsible for the chemical conversion of targeted genomic bases.
 Base editors can be engineered using modified nickase programmable nucleases that have been engineered to nick rather than cut genomic targets (i.e. a nickase variant).
-The nickase recognizes and binds to specific DNA sequences, determined by a gRNA, enabling deaminases that are fused to the nickase to modify the targeted bases.
-Typically, the modified bases are found on the single-stranded DNA that is exposed at a target site when the gRNA is bound to one of the strands of DNA.
+The nickase recognizes and binds to specific DNA sequences, determined by a gRNA, enabling deaminases that are fused to the nickase to the nickase to the single-stranded DNA that is exposed at a target site when the gRNA is bound to one of the strands of DNA.
 The efficiency of cytosine base editors can be improved by the addition of another enzyme called a UGI.
 The UGI protects edited bases against DNA repair machinery that would otherwise remove them and revert the edited sequence back to its original form.